 The postal or electronic ballot must be conducted in accordance with Schedule 3 of the Associations Incorporation Regulation 2016.

 Co-operatives don’t have to formally apply for time extensions to hold their AGM and lodge the annual return/report.
-This arrangement is for 6 months, from 30 April 2020.
+This arrangement is in place until 31 March 2021.

-Co-operatives are expected to take steps to meet their statutory obligations as soon as practical after restrictions are lifted.
+Co-operatives are expected to take steps to meet their statutory obligations as soon as this is possible.

 Where a co-operative can lodge its annual return/report with Fair Trading within 5 months after the end of its financial year it should do so even if an AGM hasn’t been held.